MeghanaPerada/stealth-zk-kyc/README.md

 ![TailwindCSS](https://img.shields.io/badge/Tailwind_CSS-38B2AC?style=for-the-badge&logo=tailwind-css&logoColor=white)
 ![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)

 **Stealth ZK-KYC** is a privacy-preserving identity verification protocol built on the Algorand blockchain.
-It enables users to verify their identity or attributes (like "Age Over 18") using Zero-Knowledge Proofs (ZKPs) without ever exposing their sensitive personal data to third parties.
+It enables users to verify their identity or attributes (like "Age Over 18") using Zero-Knowledge Proofs (ZKPs) without ever exposing their sensitive personal data to third parties.My solution implements a privacy-first, fully automated KYC system using AlgoPlonk zero-knowledge proofs on the Algorand blockchain.
+Users prove identity attributes—such as age, address, and ID validity—without ever revealing sensitive personal data.
+Trusted oracles provide digitally signed credentials, which are locally converted into verifiable proofs bound to the user’s wallet.
+These proofs are anchored on-chain, enabling organizations to verify authenticity instantly and tamper-proof, without manual review or human intervention.
+This approach ensures complete privacy, prevents bluffing, aligns with India’s DPDP Act, and provides a scalable, secure, and trustless alternative to traditional KYC processes.

 ---